Taro-Hayashi/Pop-n-Top/README_EN.md

 If there are no problems, soldering is finished.

 ## Assembling
 Fasten the short spacer to the place circled in red on the back side with a short screw.
-Fit the acrylic middle plate.
+And fit the middle plate.
 ![](img/bottom1.jpg)

-メインボードの残ったネジ穴にスペーサー（長）をネジ（長）で取り付け、ボトムプレート（透明・小）をネジ（長）で止めます。
+Fasten the PCB bottom plate with short screws.
+Attach the long spacer to the remaining screw holes with long screws, and secure the acrylic bottom plate with long screws.
 ![](img/bottom3.jpg)

-キーキャップを取り付けたら先ほどと同様の手順で本番用のファームウェアに更新しましょう。
+After installing the keycap, follow the same procedure as before to update the firmware for production.
 - https://remap-keys.app/catalog/HJaX1fzuC9SmEQEK3czS/firmware
 ![](img/remap06.jpg)

-ゴム足を貼ってTRRSケーブルで左右を繋いだら完成です。
+Attaching the rubber feet and connecting the left and right sides with the TRRS cable, it is complete.
 ![](img/rubber.jpg)
 ![](img/done.jpeg)